 On the one hand, I like that she looks so close to reboot Lara.
 On the other, I've seen better cosplay. *Runs.* https://t.co/fdvpxuFNjU

 — John T. (@JHNMCHLTNR) 6 February 2017

 I regret that Tweet.
-Not because it lost me a significant number of followers — though it did… — but because, as time ticked by, I realised that what I’d said wasn’t quite true.
+Not because it lost me a significant number of followers — though it did… — but because, as time ticked by, I realised that I actually disagree with what I said.

 I stand by what I wrote about having seen better cosplay, but, having thought about it, I don’t consider Vikander’s strong similarity to 2013’s Lara —

-— to be a positive at all.
-In fact, might prove to be a resounding negative.
+— to be much of a positive at all.
+In fact, it might prove to be just the opposite.

 At present, there’s some confusion over whether the upcoming film will be an adaptation of 2013’s Tomb Raider.
 Certainly, it will borrow heavily from the game, but it’s never been definitively confirmed that it will follow the same story.

-It may be overly cynical, but if this does indeed prove to be the case, then it would seem that the filmmakers are using the games as a crutch — hoping, perhaps, to sell a few more tickets by associating the film with something it may, ultimately, have little to do with.
-And, frankly, I find the potential addition of yet another canon — there are at least four already: Classic, Legend, Lara Croft, Reboot — to the Tomb Raider universe to be seriously questionable.
+Overly cynical though it may be, if this does indeed prove to be the case, then it would seem that the filmmakers are using the games as a crutch — hoping, perhaps, to sell a few more tickets by associating the film with something it may, ultimately, have little to do with.
+And, frankly, I find the potential addition of yet another Tomb Raider canon — there are at least four already: Classic, Legend, Lara Croft, Reboot — to be deeply questionable.

-Reservations aside, I want this film to do well, want it to be as good as it has the potential to be.
-Whether it will or not, however, remains to be seen.
+Still, reservations aside, I want the film to do well.
+I want it to be as good as it has the potential to be.

 Tempus fugit, and only tempus will tell.